 Contributions that are restricted by the donor are reported as increases in unrestricted net assets if the restrictions expire (that is, when a stipulated time restriction ends or purpose restriction is accomplished) in the reporting period in which the revenue is recognized.
-All other donor-restricted contributions are reported as increases in temporarily or permanently restricted net assets, depending on the nature of the restrictions.
+All other donorrestricted contributions are reported as increases in temporarily or permanently restricted net assets, depending on the nature of the restrictions.
 When a restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statements of activities and changes in net assets as net assets released from restrictions.
-Temporarily restricted net assets are restricted to endowments to be held indefinitely, with no restriction on the use of income.
+Temporarily restricted net assets are available for periods after June 30, 2017.
+Permanently restricted net assets are restricted to endowments to be held indefinitely, with no restriction on the use of income.
 NJSO has received permission from certain donors to borrow against permanently restricted net assets for operating purposes.